XRPLF/xrpl-dev-portal/content/reference-rippled.md

 * Any of the [universal error types](#universal-errors).
 * `invalidParams` - One or more fields are specified incorrectly, or one or more required fields are missing.
-* `publicMalformed` - The value specified in the `public_key` field of the request was not a valid public key in the correct format.
+* `publicMalformed` - The `public_key` field of the request is not a valid public key in the correct format.
 Public keys are 33 bytes and must be represented in base58.
 The base58 representation of account public keys starts with the letter `a`.
-* `channelMalformed` - The value specified in the `channel_id` field of the reqeuest was not a valid Channel ID.
-The Channel ID should be a 256-bit (64-character) hexadecimal string.
+* `channelMalformed` - The `channel_id` field of the request is not a valid Channel ID.
+The Channel ID must be a 256-bit (64-character) hexadecimal string.
-* `channelAmtMalformed` - The value specified in the `amount` field was not a valid XRP amount.
-See [Specifying Currency Amounts](#specifying-currency-amounts) for details.
+* `channelAmtMalformed` - The value specified in the `amount` field was not a valid [XRP amount](#specifying-currency-amounts).